Engineer To Order manufacturers are different from standard made to stock manufacturers.

-The chaotic business process of the ETO firm is a manager’s nightmare.
-Unlike most manufacturing companies, who produce pre-designed products, the ETO firm is faced with a completely different set of problems.
-It designs and builds its products to suit each client’s order, adding significant engineering before production can begin.
-Coordinating the sales, engineering, purchasing and production efforts is extremely difficult because of the changes made for the client while the order is in progress.
+The chaotic business process of the Engineer To Order firm is a manager’s nightmare.
+Unlike most manufacturing companies, who produce pre-designed products, the Engineer To Order firm is faced with a completely different set of problems.
+It designs and builds its products to suit each client’s order, requiring significant engineering before production can begin.
+Coordinating the sales, engineering, purchasing and production efforts is extremely difficult, especially when changes are made for the client while the order is in progress.

-ETO firms have many common characteristics.
+Engineer To Order firms have many common characteristics.
 Generally they are small to mid-size firms.
 Their ability to solve a unique problem for a client with a custom designed solution is the source of their success.
 Engineering is therefore the “engine’ of the company and is a critical part of the production process.
 Because most orders are unique, accurate estimates are a key to profitability.
-Tracking each project’s costs during the order’s progress is essential.
-The sequence of estimating, designing, purchasing, design modification, repurchasing materials, cost and progress monitoring, building, design modification, finishing and shipping is the typical flow of the ETO manufacturing order.
-Multiply that by dozens of orders flowing through the organization and you have the recipe for confusion.
+Tracking each project’s costs during throughout the project is essential.
+The sequence of estimating, designing, purchasing, design modification, repurchasing materials, cost and progress monitoring, building, design modification, finishing and shipping is the typical flow of the Engineer To Order manufacturing order.
+Multiply that by dozens of orders flowing through the organization and you have a recipe for confusion.

-The need to design, purchase and build at a very fast pace is complicated by the need to deal with constant design changes and the need to parcel out information to manufacturing before the design is complete.
+Designing, purchasing, and building at a very fast pace is complicated by constant design changes and the need to parcel out information to manufacturing before the design is complete.
 Finding a way to minimize the disruption and added costs is a constant management effort.
 The bottlenecks that result affect delivery and escalate costs.
 Controlling the chaos requires “real time” information, impossible to achieve with a paper system.

 Breaking through the entrepreneurial ceiling

 Have you ever wondered why some companies in an industry are more successful than others?
 Look at the way they are organized.
 They are able to leverage their knowledge and use their past experiences to grow.